jayckaiser/adastra-analysis/README.md

 ```
 wordclouds:

-  output_directory      [REQUIRED] base output directory to save wordclouds
-  where                 [OPTIONAL] where-clause to apply to the dataset before every wordcloud
-  documents_column      [REQUIRED] name of 'documents' column in the dataset that will build the wordclouds
-  filter_columns        [REQUIRED] column subset used in where-filters below
-  tfidf_args:           [REQUIRED] sklearn `CountVectorizer` kwargs used to build term-frequencies
-  wordcloud_args:       [OPTIONAL] `wordcloud.Wordcloud` kwargs applied to all wordclouds
+  [YAML DEFINITIONS SANDBOX]

   wordclouds:

+  - !Wordcloud
-    [wordcloud1]:       [REQUIRED] key to query, accessible via `--wordclouds wordcloud1`
+     name                : key to query, accessible via `--wordclouds wordcloud1`
-      file              [REQUIRED] output subpath under {output_directory}
+     file                : output path for wordcloud
+     dataset             : dataset to build term frequencies out of for the wordcloud
-      image_file        [OPTIONAL] path to image mask; uses internal game file at `file` if unspecified
+     image               : path to image mask
-      where             [REQUIRED] where-clause to subset text used in the wordcloud
+     where               : where-clause to subset term frequencies used in the wordcloud
+     documents_col       : text column to use for building term frequencies
+     countvectorizer_args: `sklearn.CountVectorizer` kwargs to use when building the term frequencies
-      wordcloud_args:   [OPTIONAL] `wordcloud.Wordcloud` kwargs applied to this specific wordcloud
+     wordcloud_args      : `wordcloud.Wordcloud` kwargs to define the wordcloud

-    [wordcloud2]:
-      ...
 ```

-(See `examples/wordclouds` for a preselected list of generated clouds.)
+*(See `examples/wordclouds` for a predefined list of generated clouds.)*

 -----